Read This First

 Prompt 5: What are common flaws in experimental design?

-The anchors here are Clearly describe three ingenious experiments that uncovered insights, Unraveling the Fabric of Spacetime, and Unveiling the Quantum Mindbender.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Clearly describe three ingenious experiments that uncovered insights, Unraveling the Fabric of Spacetime, and Unveiling the Quantum Mindbender in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-At this stage, the gain is not memorizing the conclusion but learning to think with Clearly describe three ingenious experiments, Unraveling the Fabric of Spacetime, and Unveiling the Quantum Mindbender.
+Treat Clearly describe three ingenious experiments, Unraveling the Fabric of Spacetime, and Unveiling the Quantum Mindbender as handles, not slogans.
 The definition matters only if it changes what the reader would count as evidence, confusion, misuse, or progress.
 The scientific pressure is methodological: claims need standards of explanation, evidence, and error-correction that survive enthusiasm.

 Lack of Control Group